-As the manager and I chatted at the conclusion of our meeting, I explained the board of health policy of always taking anonymous calls.
-I added my wish for people with concerns to also talk to managers but people are different and, for whatever reason, some are not comfortable with that.
+As the manager and I chatted at the end of our meeting, I explained the board of health policy of always taking anonymous calls.
+I added my wish for people with concerns to also talk to managers.
+However, I explained, I understood people are different and, for whatever reason, some are not comfortable with that.
 Instead of sticking with the point of the importance of talking to managers, she, instead, said something very refreshing.
 She said, "You know what?
 I am glad he had that option available to him."
 I am, too.